silverstripe/silverstripe-framework/docs/en/reference/uploadfield.md

 ## TODO: Using the UploadField in a frontend form

-*At this moment the UploadField not yet fully supports being used on a frontend form.*
+*At this moment the UploadField not yet fully support being used on a frontend form.*